mgable/order_tracking/README.md

 Thank you for the opportunity to submit this coding challenge.
 I found it very enjoyable.
-Cloud Kitchens sounds like a great opportunity.
+Your company sounds like a great opportunity.

 My solutions stack is React for the view library and Redux for state management.
 I chose these two technologies because they are industry leaders with a large user and knowledge base.
 It makes it easier to find people and solutions.
 Also a big user base enhances the longevity of the product.